New York Transit Museum: Service pattern and closure

+Abandonment

 While the station was closed to the public, non-revenue trains would occasionally run to and from the station, with the purpose of "keeping the rails polished".
 On March 15, 1960, the New York City Transit Authority tested a new cleaning process on the walls of the Court Street station, which had been stained after years without use.
+There were also plans to convert the abandoned station into a bowling alley in 1961, but these were not carried out.
 Meanwhile, the sealed but still-present station entrances became dumping grounds for garbage.

-The station was also used as a set for movies: three years after its closing in 1949, the station was used for the filming of the film Guilty Bystander.
+The station was also used as a set for movies.
+Three years after its closing in 1949, the station was used for the filming of the film Guilty Bystander.
 On November 26, 1956, the station was used to film a scene of The FBI Story, posing as the Bowling Green station.
-After the museum opened, the station continued to be used as a set for movies, most notably the 1974 film The Taking of Pelham One Two Three, and the entrance at Boerum Place and Schermerhorn Street was reopened for shoots.
-To this day, the station and its connecting tunnels are still used for movie shoots.
-The 2009 film The Taking of Pelham 123, a remake of the 1974 movie, was also filmed there.
-More recently, the museum appeared in the Life on Mars episode "The Simple Secret of the Note In Us All", where a newspaper columnist is found murdered on a subway car.
+By the 1960s, the station was being used for numerous films every year; for instance, the station was a filming location for nine films in 1964, thirteen in 1965, and twenty-two in 1966.
+The Taking of Pelham One Two Three (1974) was among the films that used the station as a filming location.
+After the museum opened, the station continued to be used as a set for movies.
 The museum remains open to requests to use the station for filming, as well as to host private events during hours the facility is not normally open.

 Station layout

 The station was a two-track, one-island platformed station while in service.
 The Transit Museum's main entrance is located at the corner of Boerum Place and Schermerhorn Street in downtown Brooklyn.
 An ADA-accessible chair lift and elevator were added after the station was converted into a museum.
 The wheelchair lift is located at Court and Schermerhorn Streets, but unlike the elevators in operational New York City Subway stations, must be accessed by requesting it in advance or using a call button.